A Hare Grows in Manhattan: Plot

+Hollywood gossip columnist Lola Beverly engages Bugs Bunny in a fictionalized biographical account.
+Bugs narrates his purported upbringing on the Lower East Side of Manhattan, illustrated through tap-dancing sequences and renditions of period songs.

+Central is Bugs' recurrent encounters with a street gang of stray dogs, led by a dim-witted bulldog resembling Hector.
+The narrative unfolds amidst recognizable New York City landmarks, including the Automat and a stylized rendition of the Stork Club.
+As Bugs navigates the urban landscape, he employs humorous tactics to evade the pursuing canines.

-Bugs thinks he has dispatched the dogs, saying "that's '-30-' for today!"
+Bugs thinks he has dispatched the dogs, saying "That's thirty for today!"
 He goes back to his tap-dancing and singing, and suddenly finds himself in a blind alley next to a newsstand.
 The gang of dogs reappears and marches in on Bugs menacingly.
-Bugs grabs a book and threatens to hit them with it in his "last stand".
+Enraged, Bugs grabs a book and threatens to hit them with it in his "last stand".
 The dogs' eyes open wide when they see the book, and they turn around and race to, and across, the Brooklyn Bridge.
-The puzzled Bugs looks at the book and sees that it is the then-recent novel, A Tree Grows in Brooklyn, which was obviously the inspiration for the cartoon's title.
+The puzzled Bugs looks at the book and sees that it is the novel A Tree Grows in Brooklyn.

-Bugs says to himself and the audience, in a rare quiet and reflective moment, "Ya know, maybe I oughta read dis t'ing!"
-As the underscore reprises an instrumental bar of "Rosie O'Grady", Bugs is seen walking away from the camera and toward the city's skyscrapers, while reading the book and humming along until the scene irises out.
+Bugs says to himself, in a rare quiet and reflective moment, "Ya know, maybe I oughta read dis t'ing!"
+As the underscore reprises an instrumental bar of "Rosie O'Grady", Bugs walks away toward the city's skyscrapers, while reading the book and humming along.